-To test this hypothesis, we ran a similar experiment as above apart from the fact that we kept the target for both agents at $L^{\alpha} = L^{\beta} = 0.5$ and we varied $\epsilon^{\alpha}$ between 0 and 3 (while keeping $\epsilon^{\beta} = 0.5$ ).
-In this context, it is obvious that the overall expected utility of the agents will decrease when $\epsilon^{\alpha}$ increases (and the utility $\alpha$ gets decreases as a result of the discounting effect).
+To test this hypothesis, we ran a similar experiment as above apart from the fact that we kept the target for both agents at $L^{\alpha} = L^{\beta} = 0.5$ and we varied ε^{α} between 0 and 3 (while keeping $\epsilon^{\beta} = 0.5$).
+In this context, it is obvious that the overall expected utility of the agents will decrease when ε^{α} increases (and the utility α gets decreases as a result of the discounting effect).
 Given this we recorded the average utility of each agent and the number of offers they take to reach an agreement.
 The results are shown in figures 7.16 and 7.17.
-As can be seen from figure 7.16, $\beta$ 's utility gradually decreases as $\epsilon^{\alpha}$ rises.
+As can be seen from figure 7.16, β 's utility gradually decreases as ε^{α} rises.
+The number of offers used by the agents also rises significantly as ε^{α} increases beyond 1.44.
+This is because, beyond $\epsilon^{\alpha}=1.44$, the discounting of the second game is such that it is worth less than 0.5 (assuming α exploits all issues in the second game).
+Thus, it becomes impossible for α to ask for rewards and it can only rely on giving rewards.
+Moreover, as the discounting effect increases, it also becomes harder for β to convince α with rewards.
+Eventually, as time passes, the agents can only rely on simple proposals and α constrains its negotiation ranges in the next game so as to achieve its target.
+Given this, negotiations take even more time in the second game (as in the previous experiement).
+Therfore, the target reduces the advantage of β 's patience (i.e. in having a lower discount factor) in this type of game.
+It was also found that the success rate of the agents does not significantly decrease (from 1 to 0.98) after $\epsilon^{\alpha}=1.44$.
+This suggests that β concedes more than α in the second game in order to come to an agreement.
+This is also confirmed by the β 's decreasing average utility in figure 7.16.
+These results therefore validate hypothesis 7.4.

-FIGURE 7.16: Average utility of $\alpha$ and $\beta$ when $\epsilon^{\alpha}$ is varied.
+Figure 7.16: Average utility of α and β when ε^{α} is varied.

-FIGURE 7.17: Average number of offers made by $\alpha$ and $\beta$ as $\epsilon^{\alpha}$ is varied.
+Figure 7.17: Average number of offers made by α and β as ε^{α} is varied.